Ishmael Kipkurui: Personal life

 Kipkurui is from Baringo County, Kenya, and he is a member of the Central Rift training club.
 He is coached by Kenyan team head Julius Kirwa and his personal coach Barnaba Kitilit.
-He says that while many of his peers are fans of association football, he prefers athletics both has a participant and fan, and would "never cheat on [athletics] with football".
+He says that while many of his peers are fans of association football, he prefers athletics both as a participant and fan, and would "never cheat on [athletics] with football".

 In 2023, Kipkurui was a Form Three student in addition to being a professional athlete.
 This meant that he often had to run at 4 a.m. using torches to light his path in order to attend school on time at 6 a.m.
 He believed that his win at the World Cross Country Championships U20 race was a "supernatural intervention" from his Maker.